IsaacScript/isaacscript/docs/basic-javascript.md

 // The "EntityPlayer" type is automatically provided by the
 // "isaac-typescript-definitions" package, and corresponds to the "EntityPlayer"
 // in the official docs
-// The "isaac-typescript-definitions" package is automatically imported by
+// The "isaac-typescript-definitions" package is automatically imported in any
-// IsaacScript when you create a new project function PostPlayerInit(player: EntityPlayer) {
+// IsaacScript project
+function PostPlayerInit(player: EntityPlayer) {
   // Now, TypeScript has full knowledge of all the legal methods for "player"
   // Our editor can now tab-complete everything